 There’s never been a better time to write a book.
 Think strategically and focus on the benefits you want that book to secure for you – whether that’s generating leads, establishing credibility, increased visibility, speaking gigs, whatever it is you know that you want it to achieve for you and/or your business.
 In addition you’ll achieve something you might not have expected: the satisfaction of creating something unique and worthwhile, of speaking in your authentic voice about the things that you care passionately about.
 This frequently turns out to be one of the great, enduring achievements of your life.

-Alison Jones’s new book This Book Means Business is out now.
+Alison Jones’s book This Book Means Business: Clever ways to plan and write a book that works harder for your business is out now.